phatak-dev/blog/_posts/2023-08-16-understanding-spark-connect-4.md

 {% endhighlight %}

-From above output, it is confirmed that we are running spark connect based spark session.
+From the above output, it is confirmed that we are running spark-connect based spark session.

 ## Data Frame Code